smkent/monoscad/material-swatches/README.md

 Material Swatches also happen to be the perfect size to [store in Gridfinity bins!][gridfinity-bins-material-swatches]

+## Differences of the remix compared to the original

+This is a version of Material Swatches created from scratch in OpenSCAD

 ## Attribution and License

 This is a remix of